-On the basis of data available for this study, producers and importers reported having placed on the market in the EEA area, plus Switzerland, close to 230,000 tonnes of portable batteries in 2011, while around 72,000 tonnes of waste portable batteries were reported as collected.
-This corresponds to a collection rate on a current year basis of around 32%.
-Based on partially available data, a collection rate of 35% can be expected for 2012.
+In 2013 around 211,000 tonnes or an estimated 9.6 billion of portable batteries were reported to have been placed on the market of the EEE area plus Switzerland, while around 80,000 tonnes of waste portable batteries were reported as collected.
+This corresponds to a collection rate on a current year basis of 38%, up from 25% in 2010.